TGBA.IO

 FAQ

-When is the right time to talk about expectations in a new relationship?
+When is the right time to discuss expectations in a new relationship?

-How can I express expectations without sounding controlling?
+How do I express expectations without sounding demanding?

 Get your own 30‑second analysis